Santhoshvegas/AI-PHASE5/README.md

 ### Objectives

-- [List specific objectives and goals associated with solving the problem.
-These objectives may include increasing cross-selling, reducing stockouts, or improving store layout.]
+- [These objectives may include increasing cross-selling, reducing stockouts, or improving store layout.]

 ### Why is it Important?